List of Keto Vegetables – 12 Keto Veggies

 Generally, vegetables that grow above the ground contain fewer carbohydrates and can be included in this diet.

-Below-ground vegetables, called root vegetables, contain more carbohydrates and are not a great choice.
-There are some exceptions as well.
+Root vegetables, which are below ground, contain more carbohydrates and are not a great choice.
+However, there are some exceptions.

 Let’s look at some low-carb vegetables suitable for the keto diet.